ZoneMinder/mlapi/README.md

 -----------------------------
 One of the key uses of mlapi is to act as an API gateway for zm_detect, the ML python process for zmeventnotification.
-When run in this mode, zm_detect.py does not do local inferencing.
-Instead if invokes an API call to mlapi.
+When run in this mode, zm_detect.py does not do local inference.
+Instead, it invokes an API call to mlapi.
 The big advantage is mlapi only loads the model(s) once and keeps them in memory, greatly reducing total time for detection.
 If you downloaded mlapi to do this, read ``objectconfig.ini`` in ``/etc/zm/`` to set it up.
 It is as simple as configuring the ``[remote]`` section of ``objectconfig.ini``.